 When visiting a Tibetan Nomadic Tent, tourists should not place their feet towards the stove, which is believed to be sacred by nomads and you should never touch the Buddhist altar and its ornaments.
 Nomads are very hospitable, and they will keep refilling your cup if you finish the barley wine or yak butter tea.
 It is acceptable to gently advise the host that one cannot drink anymore.

-Tourists can meet nomads during trekking in Tibet
+You can meet nomads while trekking in Tibet

-The grazing season usually starts in April when Tibetan Nomads herd hundreds of cattle up to the hills for grazing.
-Though nomads travel from place to place, they are used to staying at a place rich in the grass for days to feed their cattle before they move to another place near to streams or better pasture.
+The grazing season usually starts in April when Tibetan nomads herd hundreds of cattle up to the hills for grazing.
+Though nomads travel from place to place, they are used to staying at a place rich in grass for days to feed their cattle before they move to another place near streams or better pastures.
 Most of them stay in a single place for a month.

-From April to early October, according to the grassland location and weather, tourist can meet lots of nomads while travelling but if you trek in Tibet, you will have a chance for face-to-face communication with them, and be able to understand better their simple and relaxing lifestyle.
-The nomadic season is also the main trekking season in Tibet, and tourists can often meet Tibetan nomads while Trekking.
+From April to early October, according to the grassland location and weather, you can meet lots of nomads while traveling but if you trek in Tibet, you will have a chance for face-to-face communication with them, and be able to understand better their simple and relaxing lifestyle.
+The nomadic season is also the main trekking season in Tibet, and you can often meet Tibetan nomads while trekking.

 Classic trekking route to meet Tibetan nomads

-The Ganden Monastery to Samye Monastery trek is widely known as a pilgrimage route and crosses the valleys and highland wetlands, where tourists can meet nomads and their cattle.
+The Ganden Monastery to Samye Monastery trek is widely known as a pilgrimage route and crosses the valleys and highland wetlands, where you can meet nomads and their cattle.

 The sacred Lake Manasarovar pilgrimage trek measures 90 kilometers and it normally takes about 4 days to complete the trek.
 Two-thirds of the trek is close to the banks of the lake and you can enjoy the superb lake scenery on the banks of the lake and meet local nomads.